i5hi/helpers/vault.md

 # Secret Management with HashiCorp Vault on Debian 9-10: Part 1

 In this multi-part tutorial series, we will cover setup and management of HashiCorp Vault on Debian 9/10 (and Ubuntu 18/19/20).
 Part 1 will cover basic setup and usage of vault.
-Rather than using vault in dev mode, we will deploy a basic production grade server with minimal security considerations.
-In the next part, we will discuss alternative configurations and cover all recommendations from ```https://learn.hashicorp.com/tutorials/vault/production-hardening?in=vault/day-one-consul``` for a production ready deployment.
+Rather than using vault in dev mode, we will deploy a production grade vault with minimal security considerations.
+In the next part, we will add hardening configurations and discuss all recommendations from ```https://learn.hashicorp.com/tutorials/vault/production-hardening?in=vault/day-one-consul``` for a production ready deployment.

 ## Introduction

-Vault is a secret management tool which solves the problem of secret sprawl by centralizing the storage of secrets.
+Vault is a *secret management tool* which solves the problem of secret sprawl by *centralizing the storage of secrets*.

 ### Secret Sprawl

-A secret is any bit(s) of data, that if made public, will incur a significant cost to the owner.
+A *secret* is any bit(s) of data, that if made public, will incur a significant cost to the owner.

 All applications use secrets, like encryption keys, database passwords or api keys.

 The most common beginner practice is to store secrets as variables in the application.

 ```
+# Pseudo-code
-const api_key="12039io120933iok312903iok12309piok12093piok12/9012i3ok12309io";
+api_key="12039io120933iok312903iok12309piok12093piok12/9012i3ok12309io";
 ```
 Although a convenient start, the developer is now restricted in their ability to share this code.
 Every copy of this code leads to copies of secrets being created across multiple devices.